 Giving back in a big way, Kinecta FCU’s 47th Annual Holiday Food Drive had major success.
 With the help of their employees, members, local community, sponsors, corporate donors, and individual donors, they collectively raised over $94,200 which aided more than 1,000 local families who are facing food insecurity.

 Greater Texas FCU matched $5,000 in donations to Austin Disaster Relief Network as part of ADRN’s Giving Tuesday campaign.
 Their program partners with churches and volunteers in the Greater Austin area to serve those in crisis by providing immediate monetary, housing, and counseling resources, as well as long-term repairing and rebuilding.

 GreenState CU gifted a check of $100,000 to support a very critical fund within the UI Stead Family Children’s Hospital.
 The children’s hospital has a fund that has been dwindling due to the strain of COVID-19 cases.
 The donation is the largest gift to date from this account.

 “Thank you to GreenState Credit Union for providing our patients and families with support during these difficult times, made even more challenging with the pandemic.”
 University of Iowa Center for Advancement President and CEO Lynette Marshall.

 Thank you for tuning in to our Humanitarian Highlight!
+These credit unions are truly soaring to new heights.
 We’ll be back next week with more generous credit unions!
 Please check out last week’s post, and please do not hesitate to contact us with any questions about our products & services through our email or by phone (800) 537-9598.